-- Check the weight, length, width and height of the truck referring to the chapter 8, specifications when you are going to hoist the truck. - Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate where the wire rope contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - ▲ Make sure wire rope is proper size. - ▲ Make sure that the truck is shut down and safety lock lever is OFF before hoisting.
-Lifting the truck with engine running can cause serious accident. - ♠ The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - ▲ Keep area clear of personnel. - ▲ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight lifting hole or towing pin, etc..
-It can cause serious injury or damage to driver and truck. - ▲ If there is any problem to lift a truck, please contact your dealer. - ♠ Perform the lifting service with skilled service men.
+- 1) Check the specification of the turck when you are going to hoist the truck. - 2) Use long wire rope and stay to keep the distance with the machine as it should avoid touching with the truck body. - 3) Put a rubber plate or special stay where contact with the truck's body to prevent damage. - 4) Place crane on the proper place. - 5) Install the wire rope and stay like the illustration. - A Make sure wire rope is proper size. - A Make sure that the truck is shut down and safety lock lever is OFF before hoisting.
+Lifting the truck with engine running can cause serious accident. - A The wrong hoisting method or installation of wire rope can cause damage to driver and truck. - ▲ Do not load abruptly. - $\ensuremath{\Delta}$ Keep area clear of personnel. - A Recommend to manufacture the stays separately as per lifting conditions. - A Before and after loading, perform a basic inspection.
+Check the torque and clearance of the mast and major parts. - ▲ Do not install the wire to unsafe position such as forks, carriage, head guard, counterweight lifting hole or towing pin, etc..
+It can cause serious injury or damage to driver and truck. - A If there is any problem to lift a truck, please contact your dealer. - A Perform the lifting service with skilled service men.

-6. EMERGENCY STARTING AND TOWING

-1. HOW TO TOW A DISABLED TRUCK
+6. EMERGENCY STARTING AND TOWING 1.
+HOW TO TOW A DISABLED TRUCK